Lung Cancer Treatment

 Once the team is in place, preparations begin for CyberKnife treatment.

 The tumor will be located with the aid of the advanced technology of superDimensionTM Navigation System.
-Using a bronchoscope, a pulmonologist will place roughly four fiducials in and around the tumor to allow the CyberKnife to accurately treat the tumor as it moves with the patient's normal respiration (show real time lung tracking video).
+Using a bronchoscope, a pulmonologist will place roughly four fiducials in and around the tumor to allow the CyberKnife to accurately treat the tumor as it moves with the patient's normal respiration.
 CyberKnife is the only radiation machine in the world capable of real-time tracking.

 Before CyberKnife treatments begin, a special custom-fit body cradle is made.
 The cradle is made of a soft material that molds to the patient’s body and is designed to make treatment more comfortable and to ensure body position is the same for each treatment session.
 The patient is also fitted with a special vest, which is worn during treatment.
 The data generated using the vest allows the CyberKnife robot to correlate chest motion and breathing patterns with the tumor position, precisely following the tumor’s motion to deliver each beam of radiation.
 This ensures safe and accurate radiation delivery.